 Ideally, you should never have to contact a cryptocurrency exchange for customer support.
 Unfortunately, most investors end up having to do just that.

 When they do, they may find that their cryptocurrency exchange provides little or no customer support.
+These exchanges do not fully understand what is customer experience, and even if they do, are completely oblivious to that fact.
 Such exchanges leave investors highly frustrated and with little prospect for immediate escape.
 They may find themselves waiting days or weeks to resolve a simple exchange issue.
 In worse case scenarios, an investor may have to wait several weeks or months before he/she can access funds.

 Thus, fast and effective customer support can be a lifesaver for altcoin investors.
 Unfortunately, it is not always available (or worse, only available for certain functions).
 To help you avoid such nightmares, we rank customer service at a few of the major exchanges below.